As an employer, you will need to take action to manage the risks if your workers:

-- are involved in handling such equipment after use (eg in sterile services and waste disposal);
+- are involved in handling such equipment after use (for example in sterile services and waste disposal)

-- are likely to inadvertently come across used sharps (eg during laundering).
+- are likely to inadvertently come across used sharps (for example during laundering)

-If you are a healthcare employer you will also need to look at the Health Services Information Sheet produced to help you comply with the Health and Safety (Sharp Instruments in Healthcare) Regulations 2013.
+If you are a healthcare employer you will also need to follow the guidance in the information sheet on Health and Safety (Sharp Instruments in Healthcare) Regulations.

 The assessment needs to be appropriate for the nature of the work.
 The more hazardous the work, the more in-depth the assessment should be.
 For example, procedures that have a higher risk of injury include intra-vascular cannulation, venepuncture and injections and involve the use of devices such as IV cannulae, winged steel-butterfly-needles, needles and syringes and phlebotomy needles.
 These procedures should have detailed assessments.

-Who completes your assessment, and who it applies to, will depend on the nature of the work and the complexity of the organisation.
+Who completes your assessment, and whom it applies to, will depend on the nature of the work and the complexity of the organisation.
 For example:

-- In an acute hospital, a generic hospital-wide assessment may be suitable where the activity and the type of sharps instrument used is common across the organisation, for example, use of cannula.
+- in an acute hospital, a generic hospital-wide assessment may be suitable where the activity and the type of sharps instrument used is common across the organisation, for example, use of cannulae

 You should consider risks to all those who may use the sharps including, where relevant, those who dismantle, sterilise or dispose of the medical sharps.